jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

 ___

+# R8D15: Wednesday 20 October 2021

+  +  Set up a custom post type for the blog aspect of my latest project, set up links to archive and author templates.
+There is still so much work to be done.

+  + **Technologies Used** - HTML5, CSS, Design

 # R8D14: Tuesday 19 October 2021

   +  Progress made where yesterday there was none.
 Hooked up the Slick carousels, the styling and main navigation as needed for a WordPress Theme.
 Tomorrow a big part of the project starts with Custom Post Types.